 “We are thrilled to have the road open in 14 months, almost six months earlier than originally planned,” he said.
 “We thank everyone who provided input to make this a hallmark project for our state and a beautiful new entrance into Winston-Salem.”

-Once the remaining items of the project are completed this summer, Salem Parkway/U.S. 421 will be a safe, modern freeway with aesthetic enhancements consistent with the City of Arts and Innovation.
+Once the remaining items of the project are completed, Salem Parkway/U.S. 421 will be a safe, modern freeway with aesthetic enhancements consistent with the City of Arts and Innovation.